 In Your Community

-Share your privacy knowledge: Volunteer in a local school, senior care facility or faith-based organization, send messages on community listservs and NCSA’s privacy resources to spread the word.
+Share your privacy knowledge: Volunteer in a local school, senior care facility or faith-based organization, send messages on community lists and share NCSA’s privacy resources to spread the word.

 Attend a Data Privacy Day event: Promote your event or see what Data Privacy Day activities are taking place in your area.

 Get Social With Us and Join the Greater Effort

 - Register yourself and/or your company as a Data Privacy Day Champion.

-- Use #PrivacyAware on social media and follow us on Facebook and Twitter.
+- Use #PrivacyAware on Twitter and Instagram and follow us on Facebook

 - Visit the Resource Library for downloadable images, social media content and other resources you can use to support Data Privacy Day